onoma2/performer-phazer/QWEN-ACCUM.md

 1. Enable accumulator in ACCUM page
 2. Set direction to UP, order to WRAP
 3. Configure MIN=-7, MAX=7, STEP=1
+4. Press Note button (F3) and cycle to AccumulatorTrigger layer ('ACCUM' will show in active function)
-4. Enable accumulator triggers on desired steps in ACCST page
+5. Enable accumulator triggers on desired steps using S1-S16 buttons
-5. Listen to pitch progression as sequence plays
+6. Listen to pitch progression as sequence plays

 ### Complex Modulation Patterns
 1. Use PENDULUM order for bidirectional movement